-The business model can take two very different model approaches: The value model and the process model.
+The business model can take two very different model approaches: The value model and the process model (for further information on the difference between the two approaches please refer to Appendix B).

 As the name indicates, value modelling focuses on value creation; how value is created, by whom and for whom.
 It is thus foremost a strategic tool with the aim of identifying new business opportunities and how the firm can position itself strategically to derive maximum benefits from new and emerging opportunities which may or may not require substantial redefinition of the enterprise infrastructure.